 SO HOW DOES TAI CHI FIT IN TO THIS?

+At present, Tai Chi does very little to counter this tendency.
 Cyclical debates on the practicality of pugilism versus the practicality of living well, drive us back into the realms of individualism again: Styles and masters, grandmasters and schools, prowess, skills-sets, internal strength, internal energy emissions, challenges, slogans, Trump’s red-buttons, the length of a Steven Seagal pony-tail, colour of a silk suits….

 So what could we do?
 Where could we go with this art if not up our own back-sides, bobbing inanely on the flotsam and jetsam of a Facebook timeline?

-Well, here's a few ideas.
+Tai Chi is not necessarily an impotent force.
+It' not genetically predisposed to non-action.
+It contains within itself the seeds for change.
+Sol, here's a few ideas.
 But, don't get too excited, they’re not for everyone…

 What's yours?
 Where do you find the purpose in what you do, the challenges in what you learn, the currents that run agains this age of complacency?
 How do you engage with something more than your own self, how do you escape the reverb of your thoughts?
 How do you touch and change the world around you through your art?

 Interested in Applying Tai Chi outside the confines of the classroom?
 Try reading more on the the subject....

 Thanks for visiting.
 Take a look at the best Tai Chi articles, introductory courses and complete courses, books and music videos.
 If you have a question, or looking for private classes, affiliate links, drop me a line here. or subscribe for some great Tai Chi stuff delivered to your inbox.